Knee replacement surgery involves the replacement of a severely degenerated joint by a prosthetic joint or prosthesis.

 The right time to have a knee replacement is when the pain you experience is interfering with your life and you really want something done about it.
 It’s a personal and very subjective decision.
 I always advise patients to take their time, really think it over and have surgery when it suits them.

-Charles’ preferred surgical method for total knee replacement is “kinematic alignment”, a technique developed in 2006 by Dr Howell (Sacramento, USA) to improve placement of the implants that form the new knee.
+Charles’ preferred surgical method for total knee replacement is “kinematic alignment”, a technique developed in 2007 by Dr Howell (USA) to improve placement of the implants that form the new knee.
 Charles performs the kinematic alignment technique for total knee replacement in routine since 2013.
 In parallel, he leads many research projects aiming at assessing and at improving this technique.

-Kinematic alignment “personalises” the placement of the implants to the unique anatomy of each patient’s knee, which quickens recovery, and provides better satisfaction, pain relief, function, and flexion than traditional or mechanically aligned total knee replacement.
+Kinematic alignment “personalises” the placement of the implants to the unique anatomy of each patient’s knee, which quickens recovery, and provides better function and satisfaction, than traditional techniques for total knee replacement.
 Charles learned this technique in Canada and USA with Professor Vendittoli and Doctor Howell himself, and also passed a PhD focusing on this specific technique.